 How do MERPs Work?

 MERPs are a way for employers to give tax-free money to their employees which can only be used to pay for medical expenses.
-Normally, employees pay for their own doctor visits, premiums, prescriptions, etc. and then the employer reimburses them.
+Normally, they follow a five-step process:

-The employer can contribute exactly the amount they want, so the cost of a MERP doesn't increase from year to year.
-To comply with federal regulations, the employer is required to have Section 105 Plan Documents that outline the terms of the MERP, and administer the plan in a certain way.
+To comply with federal regulations while administering a MERP, the employer is required to have Section 105 Plan Documents that outline the terms of the MERP and administer the plan in a certain way.
 For these reasons, nearly all employers use a third-party or software provider to set up and administer the MERP.

 What Types of MERPs are There?